 What is Contributed Capital?

 Contributed Capital is the amount that the shareholders have given to the company for buying their stake and is recorded in the books of accounts as the common stock and additional paid-in capital under the equity section of the company’s balance sheet.
-It is also known as the paid-in capital and the organizations record the contributed capital received from investors only in case the shares are sold to the investors directly.
+It is also known as the paid-in capital and the organizations records this capital from investors only in case the shares are sold to the investors directly (in the primary market).

 It is reported under the equity section of the company’s balance sheet and split generally into two different accounts which are as follows: